aygalic/biosequence_encoding/README.md

 - building model
 - fitting the model to the dataset
 - monitoring the fit
+- benchmarking the model against others
 - providing some preliminary visualisation of the dataset latent space and reconstruction
 - when needed, some troubleshooting steps to enlighten model weaknesses
 - generation and saving of the encoded dataset in a usable format

+## Model Benchmarking

+`benchmark.py` enables you to benchmark models over the same dataset, or different subsets of it (handles different number of features and entry points by averaging the loss function).

+Models are then ranked and ploted on a complexity/loss plot.

 ## Post encoding analysis

-This analysis is held in 2 R files.
-One being dedicated to time series, the other to single point observations, as those 2 approaches requires slightly distincts analysis.
+This analysis is held in 2 R files located in the `post_training_analysis` folder.
+* `cell_encoding_analysis.R` dedicated to data encoded from cells
+* `time_series_encoding_analysis.R` dedicated to data encoded from time series

+as those 2 approaches requires slightly distincts analysis

-The proposed analysis is composed of :
+The given analysis is composed of :

 ### PCA Visualisation